primary-user/CodeClaimer/README.md

 # CodeClaimer

-CodeClaimer is a custom Discord bot for small, high-trust communities that want a safer way to share spare product codes, game keys, and digital access codes.
+CodeClaimer is a custom Discord bot for small, trusted Discord communities that want a safer way to share spare product codes, game keys, and digital access codes.

-Instead of posting codes publicly where anyone can copy them, members submit codes through slash commands.
-CodeClaimer posts a public claim card, keeps the actual code hidden, DMs the code to the first person who claims it, then marks the public post as claimed.
+Instead of posting codes directly in public chat, members submit them through slash commands.
+CodeClaimer posts a clean public claim card, keeps the actual code hidden, DMs the code to the first person who claims it, then marks the public post as claimed.

 ---

-## Current Features
+## Features

-- Secure code sharing through Discord slash commands
+- Secure hidden code sharing through slash commands
-- Hidden product/game/access codes
 - Public claim cards with product, optional platform, and sharer information
-- Platform field can be left blank
 - First-come, first-served claiming
 - Private DM delivery to the first claimer
-- Public claim cards are greyed out after a successful claim
-- Claim button is removed after a successful claim
+- Claimed cards are greyed out and the claim button is removed
 - Persistent SQLite database support
+- Persistent claim buttons across bot restarts and redeploys
 - Server metadata stored for future admin/stat commands
 - Railway-ready environment variable setup
 - Anti-phishing link filter
-- `/sharecode` command for single code drops
+- `/sharecode` for single code drops
-- `/bulkshare` guided panel for multiple code drops
-- Bulk entry modal with a large multi-line text field
+- `/bulkshare` guided panel with a multi-line modal form
-- Bulk parsing using `Product Name (Platform) | Code`
-- Bulk parsing also supports `Product Name | Code` when platform is omitted
-- Line-break bulk entry support
-- `/help` command with ephemeral instructions
+- `/help` with private instructions
-- `/settings` panel
-- Mods Only access toggle
+- `/settings` panel with Mods Only toggle and Ko-fi support button
 - Mods Only is ON by default for new servers
-- Support CodeClaimer button linking to Ko-fi
+- Optional platform field
 - Randomized public card titles
-- Persistent claim buttons across bot restarts and redeploys when SQLite is persisted

 ---

 ## How It Works

 1. A member submits a code using `/sharecode` or `/bulkshare`.
-2. The bot checks the submission for links or suspicious web addresses.
+2. CodeClaimer checks the submission for links or suspicious web addresses.
 3. The actual code stays hidden from the public channel.
-4. The bot posts a public claim card showing:
+4. The bot posts a public claim card showing the product, optional platform, and sharer.
-   - Product
-   - Platform, if provided
-   - Shared by
 5. The first member to click **Claim Code 🎁** receives the code by DM.
-6. The public claim card is replaced with a grey claimed message.
+6. The public claim card is marked as claimed.
 7. The claim button is removed.
-8. The claimed code is deleted from the SQLite database.
+8. The claimed code is deleted from SQLite.

 ---